 Like I said, it's an Action MMORPG so your dexterity matters quite a bit.
 You play in third person mode, or first person.
 There's some auto aim but being able to aim is still important (or perhaps, what and when to shoot, and from where).
 Since you can have many weapons equipped on the robots, there's also some strategy in finding the right weapon for the right task.
 You have long range weapons, area damage weapons, lasers which pierce through multiple enemies, close combat weapons, etc. I have a giant robot bunny which does great damage up close, but it's really only usable on slow large slow bosses like the "Phantom Plock".
 I also have some small and fast bots which survive by being mobile, while delivering slow but sure persistent damage.

-Mt can be used to indirectly "twink" your characters by getting them great parts.
-One way to do that is to buy ingredients for new powerful parts, or get the parts in the "Gacha" (gachapon).
+One way to power up your robots is to buy ingredients for upgrading parts in the laboratory, or more likely: get the parts in the "Gacha" / Gachapon.
 It's a type of vending machine which plops out random capsules with items inside.
 I like this system because it makes each player different.
 It would be boring if everyone were using the same "ideal" build.

 Twinking plays an essential role in the game as it's played cooperatively (PvP is kept somewhat separately).
 Many items and parts can't be traded (R-rank), but there are some decent ones which can (C-Rank).
 Friends can help you clear the missions in the Mission Centers, and this unlocks the more powerful parts which are otherwise grayed out in stores.
 EXP, Drops and C$ can be shared when in a party.